Robert L. Rock

-Robert L. Rock (September 8, 1927 – January 9, 2013) was an American politician who served as the Lieutenant Governor of Indiana from 1965 to 1969 and as the Mayor of Anderson, Indiana, from 1972 to 1980.
+Robert Lee Rock (September 8, 1927 – January 9, 2013) was an American politician who served as the Lieutenant Governor of Indiana from 1965 to 1969 and as the Mayor of Anderson, Indiana, from 1972 to 1980.
 He was the Democratic nominee for Governor of Indiana in 1968, but lost to Republican Edgar Whitcomb.

 Early life

-Born in Alexandria, Indiana, Rock grew up in Anderson, Indiana.
-He served in the United States Navy during World War II as a hospital corpsman at Balboa Naval Hospital in San Diego, California.
-He graduated from Indiana University with a degree in business in 1951.
+Born in Alexandria, Indiana, Rock grew up in Anderson, Indiana, where he graduated from Anderson High School in 1945.
+Shortly after starting college at Indiana University, he reported for duty in the United States Navy in October 1945 and became a hospital corpsman at Balboa Naval Hospital in San Diego, California.
+After serving in the navy, he went back to college and graduated from Indiana University School of Business in Bloomington with a degree in business in 1951.

 Political career

 In 1954, at the age of 26, Rock was elected to the Indiana House of Representatives as a Democrat serving in the 1955, 1959, 1961, and 1963 sessions.
 Then he served as Lieutenant Governor of Indiana from 1965 to 1969.
 In 1968, Rock won the Democratic nomination for Governor of Indiana, but lost the general election to Republican Secretary of State Edgar Whitcomb.
 He later served as Mayor of Anderson, Indiana from 1972 to 1980, where he established the Anderson Housing Authority Commission and the City of Anderson Transportation System (CATS).